lorenzo-rovigatti/be-lazy/be-lazy.md

 `Default.agr` (see previous section) and look for the `@map color` lines.
 Add any line you want (taking care not to have repeated colour indeces), or change the existing ones.
 Colours should be specified with the RGB format and are always fully opaque.

 Once you are done just save the file and open `xmgrace`.
 You will be greeted by a (hopefully) much more colourful palette!

-For instance, the following lines (which are contained in the `misc/Default.agr` example file)
+For instance, the following lines (contained in the `misc/Default.agr` example file)

     @map color 0 to (255, 255, 255), "white"
     @map color 1 to (0, 0, 0), "black"